ItamarAharony/MinecraftBlockRenderer/README.md

 # Minecraft Block Renderer

 A lightweight C++ project using OpenGL for rendering a rotating Minecraft dirt block.
+This is a simplification of a freelance project whose complete implementation has been kept confidential.

 <div align="center"> <img src="assets/demo.gif" alt="Demo of spinning Minecraft Dirt Block" width="600"> </div>